Centrifugal juicer vs cold press juicer: which should you buy?

 What are cold press juicers?

-Masticating juicers, also known as cold press juicers, can tackle green leafy vegetables and soft fruits, such as grapes, as well as harder produce.
-And although they’re usually pricier than centrifugal juicers, it’s worth the investment if you plan to use yours frequently, and the lack of a blade makes for a quieter, easier-to-clean machine.
+Masticating juicers, also known as cold press or slow juicers, can tackle green leafy vegetables and soft fruits, such as grapes, as well as harder produce.
+Although they’re usually pricier than centrifugal juicers, it’s worth the investment if you plan to use yours frequently, and the lack of a blade makes for a quieter, easier-to-clean machine.
 Available as horizontal or slim vertical models, choose the latter for a smaller footprint on your worktop.

 What are centrifugal juicers?